SherG/cool-iron/blog/seo-set-forget.md

 tags: ['seo']
 ---

-Is SEO like a Hamilton Beach crockpot?
+Is SEO like a crockpot?
 Can you just "set it and forget it"?

 Sorry friend, but SEO doesn't work that way.